HP TECH TAKES /...

 However, the first electronic digital computer was built by Alan Turing in the midst of World War II.
 The British government was desperate to solve the Nazi Germany encryption device known as the Enigma machine, which produced nearly impossible ciphers to disguise enemy correspondence .

 Turing was an early advocate for the possibility of a universal computing machine that could not only perform arithmetic but also represent abstract mental states in its calculations.
-In other words, artificial intelligence (AI).
+In other words, he envisioned artificial intelligence (AI).
 During the war, Turing created Colossus, a device that eventually cracked the Enigma machine and laid the groundwork for modern general-purpose computers.

 Over time, the technology progressed and smaller computers were introduced into scientific laboratories to assist with complex calculations.
 Hewlett-Packard, or HP®, established itself as a key player in this market and worked to advance the accessibility of these so-called “minicomputers.”
 For additional reference, here is a timeline of HP®'s history.